sachinsfo/pomodoro_timer/README.md

 - Click 'Start' and 'Stop' to manage the timers

 4. Upload an activity
-- Upload a json file of type {"timers": {"type": 0, "time_in_min": 1, "is_complete": false}}
+- Upload a json file of type {"timers": [{"type": 0, "time_in_min": 1, "is_complete": false}]}
 - This will automatically load all the timers as specified in your template
 - Click 'Load activity' and use timer as usual

 5. Save activity to a file
 - Click to save your existing activity to a file

+6. Load activity
+- Click 'Load activity' to load the timers into the main timer

-6. Use penalty timer - Checked
+7. Use penalty timer - Checked
 - When a timer is running and you clicked Stop, an internal timer will count the 'away' time
-- When you are back to focus and clicked Start, the 'away' will be re-added back to the original timer
+- When you are back to focus and clicked Start, the 'away' time will be re-added back to the original timer
 - (TBD) This will impact the efficiency calculation of your activity

-7. Use penalty timer - Unchecked
+8. Use penalty timer - Unchecked
 - No 'away' time is added whenever you stop the clock

-8. Auto start next timer - Checked
+9. Auto start next timer - Checked
-- Runs through all timers in the activity are completed
+- Runs through all the timers in the activity are exhausted

-9. Auto start next timer - Unchecked
+10. Auto start next timer - Unchecked
 - Manually start each timer after completion